casper-network/docs-archive/dapp-dev-guide/kv-storage-tutorial.md

 ```

 ## Deploying to the Testnet and Interacting with the Contract
 There is a standalone python cli application that you can use for the kvstorage contract.
+When working with the testnet, create an account in [CLarity](https://clarity.casperlabs.io) and fund it using the faucet.
+Download the private key and use the key to sign the deployment.
+It's possible to create keys using the python client as well.

 **Note, that this client was designed specifically for this contract. **

-TODO: Link the repo for this client.

 ### Deploy the Contract
 The first step is actually to deploy the compiled wasm to the network, if you are using the python kv-client you must use the command `deploy_kv_storage_contract`.